alicompiler/accounting-system/README.md

-* add category to action (optional)
+X *add category to action (optional)
-* categories are dynamic
+X* categories are dynamic
-* display category in the report but not in print
+X *display category in the report but not in print
-* filter by category
+X* filter by category

-* optional multiple images with action
+X *optional multiple images with action
-* display upload attachments in the report
+X* display upload attachments in the report

-* open in mobile
+X * open in mobile

 * connect online

-* set action registered by
+X *set action registered by
-* updated_at, updated_by
+X* updated_at, updated_by
-* skip in printing
+X * skip in printing

-* calculate the sumuation of the expanses in the report
+X * calculate the sum of the expanses in the report

 * logout for every session

-* session expiry short term
+X * session expiry short term

 * auto-backup ? cron job locally ?

 * printing could hide one record in bottom of the page

 // check later
-update order by to be with created_at not date change upload size
+change upload size